Sage-Bionetworks/portalsDocs/articles/faq.md

 ## Accessing Content

 #### My colleague put some content in Synapse.
 How do I find it?
 This will depend if the content is public or private.
 If private, you will need to make sure your colleague has shared this content with you.
 Shared content is visible from your “Dashboard page” under the tab “Shared directly with me”.
-If you favorite the content (using the yellow star) it will appear under your list of favorites visible from the top of any Synapse page.
+If you favorite the content (using the yellow star) it will appear under your list of favorites visible from the top of any Synapse page or on your [Profile](https://www.synapse.org/#!Profile:v/projects/favorites).

 All public data is queryable.
 For more information see [help on querying](/articles/annotation_and_query.html) or from the “Search” box in the top right corner of any Synapse page.